mspiez/network-automation/Stackstorm01/README.md

             return eq_type
 ```

 Script does pretty basic function - provisioning of the MDA card.
 But interesting thing here is that there is a level of validation before pushing any config to the node.
 Functions like iom_check() or _not_provisioned() are run, just to see if the state of the router is really appropriate to push MDA config.
 Also, recognition of the card type is done as we don't have this information from Syslog messages.
-Thanks to those couple of function we are sure that Stackstorm will push config only in certain circumstances and that recognition is done automatically.
+Thanks to those couple of functions we are sure that Stackstorm will push config only in certain circumstances and that recognition is done automatically.
 If everything works as expected, we should get to the point where MDA cards are provisioned by Stackstorm whenever they are inserted into the router and provisioning was not done already.

 We need to create our new action and rule by running: